Paulina Goto: Breakout success with "Miss XV" and other roles (2011–2015)

-2016 to present
+2016 to 2019

 In late October 2016, Goto was cast in the western adventure film, "La Leyenda Del Diamante" (previously called "El diamante rojo"), which commenced filming in November 2016 in Mexico City.
 Filming ended in early December of that same year.
 The movie later premiered on Netflix in 2019.
 On 22 February 2017, Goto was announced as the lead for producer Nathalie Lartilleux's new telenovela, "El vuelo de la victoria".
 Loosely based on a true story, Goto plays a runner who trains for the Olympics.
 Filming began in Mexico City on 2 May 2017.
 The telenovela premiered in Mexico on the network, Las estrellas on 10 July 2017.

 In January 2018, Goto embarked on a national tour in Mexico as part of the cast of the comedy-drama play, "Dios mío hazme viuda por favor", based on the 2004 book of the same name by author, Josefina Vazquez Mota.
 The play, which tells the stories of five women's marital issues, ran in Mexico until February 2018.

 In July 2019, Goto announced her return to television to film a lead role in the Mexican drama, "Vencer en silencio".
 Filming commenced in Mexico City on 2 July, lasting for several months.
 The telenovela will premiere in Mexico on 20 January 2020.

-Goto was cast in her first leading film role in the Mexican comedy-drama movie, 'Veinteañera, divorciada y fantástica’, with production held in Mexico City in November 2018.
-The movie is a spin-off of the 2016 Mexican comedy, 'Treintona, Soltera y Fantástica’.
+Goto was cast in her first leading film role in the Mexican comedy-drama movie, 'Veinteañera, divorciada y fantástica', with production held in Mexico City in November 2018.
+The movie is a spin-off of the 2016 Mexican comedy, 'Treintona, Soltera y Fantástica'.
 The movie will premiere in theaters in March 2020 in Mexico.

-On 27 November 2019, Goto was announced as part of the cast for the upcoming Mexican film, 'Dioas al Asfarto'.
+On 27 November 2019, Goto was announced as part of the cast for the Mexican film, 'Dioas al Asfarto'.